SciTools/cube_browser/doc/browsing_cubes/intro.rst

 Browsing Cubes
 ==============

-The Cube Browser package offers an API which you can use to visualize your cubes in a Jupyter notebook.
+The Cube Browser package offers a user interface which allows you to visualize your Iris cubes in a Jupyter notebook.
-It utilizes the Python, Matplotlib, Iris and Cartopy libraries while offering the additional functionality of plotting an entire cube without having to slice it.
+It utilizes Python and the Matplotlib, Iris and Cartopy libraries while offering the additional functionality of plotting an entire cube without having to slice it.

 You can make use of the Cube Browser library to write a short notebook to display your Iris cube data.
 There are several advantages of using this approach, but the main advantage is flexibility in the options you can apply to each plot.